-Having established that the behavioral HANK model is consistent with recent facts about the transmission and effectiveness of monetary policy, we now use the model to revisit the policy implications of inflationary supply shocks.
-We uncover a novel amplification channel of these shocks that is absent in existing models as it arises due to the interaction of the unequal exposure of households to monetary policy and the behavioral friction, and thus, exactly through the model ingredients that allow the model to simultaneously account for facts (i)-(iv).
+Many advanced economies have recently experienced a surge in inflation and at least part of this is attributed to disruptions in production, such as supply-chain "bottlenecks" (see, e.g., di Giovanni et al. (2022)).
+We now use our behavioral HANK model to examine the monetary policy implications of such adverse supply shocks.
+We uncover a novel amplification channel of these supply shocks that is absent in existing models as it arises due to the interaction of the unequal exposure of households to monetary policy and the behavioral friction, and thus, exactly through the model ingredients that allow the model to simultaneously account for facts (i)-(iv).

-Many advanced economies have recently experienced a dramatic surge in inflation and at least part of this is attributed to disruptions in production, such as supply-chain "bottlenecks" (see, e.g., di Giovanni et al. (2022)).
-We model these disruptions as a negative total factor productivity (TFP) shock.
-Production of intermediate-goods firm j is now given by $Y_t(j) = A_t N_t(j)$, where A_t is total factor productivity following an AR(1)-process, $A_t = (1 - \rho_A)\bar{A} + \rho_A A{t-1} + \varepsilon_t^A$, and ε_t^A is a zero-mean i.i.d. shock, \bar{A} the steady-state level of TFP and ρ_A the persistence of A_t which we set to $\rho_A = 0.9$.
+We model these supply shocks as a negative total factor productivity (TFP) shock.
+Production of intermediate-goods firm j is now given by $Y_t(j) = A_t N_t(j)$ , where $A_t$ is total factor productivity following an AR(1)-process, $A_t = (1 - \rho_A)\bar{A} + \rho_A A{t-1} + \varepsilon_t^A$ , and $\varepsilon_t^A$ is a zero-mean i.i.d. shock, $\bar{A}$ the steady-state level of TFP and $\rho_A$ the persistence of $A_t$ which we set to $\rho_A = 0.9$ .
 Each firm can adjust its price with probability 0.15 in a given quarter and we assume that firms have rational expectations to fully focus on the role of bounded rationality on the household side (we discuss the case with behavioral firms later).

-Government debt is time-varying and total tax payments, T_t , follow the debt feedback rule, $T_t - \bar{T} = \vartheta \frac{B{t+1}^G - \bar{B}^G}{\bar{Y}}$, where we set $\vartheta = 0.05$.
+Government debt is time-varying and total tax payments, $T_t$ , follow the debt feedback rule, $T_t - \bar{T} = \vartheta \frac{B{t+1}^G - \bar{B}^G}{\bar{Y}}$ , where we set $\vartheta = 0.05$ .
 We start with the case in which monetary policy follows a simple Taylor rule (10) with an inflation coefficient of 1.5.
 Later on, we discuss the case in which monetary policy follows a strict inflation-targeting rule and implements a zero inflation rate in all periods.

 The size of the shock is such that output in the model with fully-flexible prices, complete markets and rational expectations-what we from now on call potential output-decreases by 1% in terms of deviations from its steady state.
-We normalize the leisure parameter in the complete markets, flexible price model such that it has the same steady state output as our behavioral HANK model.
+We normalize the disutility of labor parameter in the complete markets, flexible price model such that it has the same steady state output as our behavioral HANK model.
 The output gap is then defined as the difference between actual output and potential output divided by steady state output.

-Figure 5 shows the impulse-response functions of output, the output gap, inflation, nominal interest rates, government debt and the consumption Gini index as a measure of inequality after the negative supply shock.
+Figure 3 shows the impulse-response functions of output, the output gap, inflation, nominal interest rates, government debt and the consumption Gini index as a measure of inequality after the negative supply shock.
 The blue-dashed lines show the responses in the behavioral HANK model, the orange-dotted lines in the rational HANK model, and the black-solid lines in RANK.
-We assume government debt to be constant in RANK.24
+We assume government debt to be constant in RANK.